Boundary Street, Roseville upgrade

 Roads and Maritime Services has now finished the last main stage of improvements at the intersection of Boundary Street with the Pacific Highway and Corona Avenue.

 We will need to return to site to complete some finishing work.
 To complete finishing work, we will be on site for up to ten day and five night shifts between Thursday 14 June and Friday 27 July.

 Our day shift hours will continue to be between 7am and 5pm from Monday to Friday and between 8am and 1pm on Saturdays.
 Our night shift hours will be between 9pm and 5am from Sunday to Friday.

-For more information view or download the January 2018 project update (PDF, 1.09Mb).
+For more information view or download the June 2018 project update (PDF, 422Kb).

 Boundary Street, Roseville is a freight corridor with heavy vehicle access for the Northern Beaches industrial areas.
 It provides a strategic transport link in Sydney's road network.
-Nearly 37,000 vehicles per day use this route with average travel speeds as low as 13km/h in peak times.
+Nearly 37,000 vehicles per day use this route with average travel speeds as low as 13 kilometres per hour in peak periods.

 In April 2012, Transport for NSW replaced the rail bridge over Boundary Street which included raising and widening the bridge support structures to allow for future road widening.